DMU Regulations

 3 | Foundation Year | Upon completion of this level of study the student, typically, should be able to demonstrate an elementary knowledge of the basic concepts of a subject. |

 4 | Year 1 | Normally the First Year of a full-time Bachelor’s degree programme.
-Upon completion of this level of study the student will have a sound knowledge of the basic concepts of a subject, and will have learned how to take different approaches to problem solving. |
+Upon completion of this level of study the student will have a sound knowledge of the basic concepts of a subject, and will have learned how to take different approaches to problem-solving. |

 5 | Year 2 | Normally the Second Year of a full-time Bachelor’s degree programme.
 Upon completion of this level of study the student will have developed a sound understanding of the principles in their field of study, will have learned to apply those principles more widely and to evaluate the appropriateness of different approaches to solving problems. |